department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

 - recorded
 - should set the .meta.profile to the profile so that automatic validation can be done

-did find

-- occurrenceDateTime
-- vaccineCode.text (name)
-- vaccineCode.coding (ICD)
-- location
-- note.text
+need to fix

 - identifier (OID+'.4.349', stationNumber + '.' + id)
-  - need to fix
-- status=completed
-- patient
-- reaction.detail
-- occurrenceDateTime
+- add series -> protocolApplied.series
+- add contraindicated as additional reaction.detail.display